GaelLeFloch/restaurant_page/README.md

 Install `npm install --save-dev webpack-dev-server` and add necessary configurations.

+## Information

+Making multiple modules/script allow the browser to execute only the needed ones and reduce the load.

 ## Project ToDo

 - [x] Make the landing page in index.js